What is hydrotherapy?

 Hydrotherapy is a rehabilitative form of physiotherapy that involves immersing an animal in water during movement and exercises.
 The water allows the animal to be weight-free which makes for easier mobility, while the warm temperature helps to relieve pain and muscle spasms.

-Here at Dogwood we have a purpose-built hydrotherapy pool and underwater treadmill which we can use in the treatment of a number of conditions, teamed with the specialist help of our trained hydrotherapists.
+Here at Dogwood we have a purpose-built underwater treadmill which we can use in the treatment of a number of conditions, teamed with the specialist help of our trained hydrotherapists.

 When might we use hydrotherapy?

 We tend to use hydrotherapy for rehabilitation of orthopaedic conditions.
 It can be effective in easing the pain associated with arthritis or hip dysplasia and working to increase mobility without putting additional strain on the limbs.

 We can also use hydrotherapy for recovery from soft tissue injuries, as well as improving the adverse effects of general old age.

 There are a number of benefits of hydrotherapy for dogs, including:

 - Muscle strengthening and conditioning

 - Tissue healing